 3. Beg, borrow and steal

 Okay so not so much begging as borrowing and stealing, but that’s precisely what you’ll get if you were naïve enough to root your phone and install a multitude of free apps onto it – malware.
-The Android OS is unfortunately one where apps can quite literally steal information from other apps.
+The Android OS is, unfortunately, one where apps can quite literally steal information from other apps.
 So if you have 20 good and credible apps but just one bad free one there’s a high likelihood it’ll extract data from all the other ones.
 Apps function on permissions and each app you pick up has different ones that it requires to function.
-So if you thought you were being smart by downloading something with the least permissions, think again.
+So if you thought you were being smart by downloading something with the least permissions, think again because ‘Free Apps’ may be Killing your Android Experience.
 It can just as easily grab information and data from apps that do have the permissions that it never asked for.
 This means apps can tap into your emails, texts, contacts, internet, pictures and pretty much anything and everything you use your phone for.

 This is a Guest Post by: James Clark has been in the business of providing quality information on Monitoring Software for Cell Phones for a while now.
 He’s an expert at all things spyware, but his main forte is Android spyware which has captured the interest of many.